 This section confirms to the hiring manager that the applicant has the necessary experience and expertise to perform effectively on the job.

-Minimum Requirements – Knowledge, Abilities, and Skills – for the Post of Accounting Clerk
+Accounting Clerk Requirements – Knowledge, Abilities, and Skills for Career Success

 Most employers would insist applicants for the accounting clerk’s position possess the following requirements.